I went to Italy to eat.

 I learned the white spots on the cheese are actually salt deposits, which is a relief because I had honestly always wondered and hoped it wasn’t mold.
 I also tasted cheeses of several different ages and determined that 24 months is my favorite (there are also 12 and 36 months, etc.).

-The bonus is anyone can book this hour-long factory exploration and tasting for at Caseificio 4 Madonne in Modena for €5 – and if nobody else books that day, then your guide becomes a private one.
+The bonus is anyone can book this hour-long factory exploration and tasting at 4 Madonne Caseificio dell’Emilia in Modena for €5 – and if nobody else books that day, then your guide becomes a private one.
 Pretty cool!
 Contact them here.

 Another salubrious reason to visit this region of Italy is the fine wine.
 It comes in so many varieties and blends – I feel like I’m always trying and falling in love with something new.